maricmello/corinthians-performance-analysis/README.md

 ## Description

 This project analyzes matches played by the Corinthians football team using match data to explore statistics such as goals scored, game locations (home/away), and other relevant performance metrics.
 The goal is to clean, transform, and analyze the data to generate insights about the team’s performance.
+This project was carried out for the discipline Produção de Textos Acadêmicos at FATEC de Jundiaí.

 ---